C. R. Smith: Airline career

 Smith was instrumental in lobbying for the FAA to implement a mandatory retirement age of 60 for commercial airline pilots in large part because he was eager to remove older, more expensive pilots from his cockpits and replace them with younger pilots with lower salaries.
 Smith was convinced it would be easier to train younger pilots for the new jet airliners, as there was some anecdotal evidence suggesting that older pilots on average took longer to adjust to the new jet airliners which had very different control characteristics than airliners with propellers.
 The age 60 retirement rule was publicly justified on the grounds that pilots might experience health issues past the age of 60.
 This rule remained in effect from 1960 until 2007 when Congress voted to raise it to 65 on the grounds that the age 60 rule was outdated and it was now much easier to screen pilots for potential health risks.

 In 1953, Smith was having dinner with a CBS radio executive who complained of the lack of advertisers willing to have their commercials aired in the middle of the night, even at reduced rates.
 Smith struck a deal and bought the block of hours from 11:30 pm until 6:00 am exclusively for American and created the show Music 'Til Dawn.
 It was played on nine major CBS radio stations in American's network with classical, semi-classical, and easy listening music with only subtle advertising.
 Music 'Til Dawn lasted for 15 years and became an award winning radio show with millions of followers.
+Smith was a sponsor of a fundraising committee organized by the Cuban Families Committee for Liberation of Prisoners of War, which sought to raise money to pay the ransom set by Fidel Castro for the release of those taken captive as a result of the Bay of Pigs Invasion.

+Another coincidental meeting in 1953 between Smith and IBM representative Blair Smith resulted in the SABRE computerized ticketing system.